Linux xrdb command

 xrdb -load ~/.Xresources

 Query the resource database to see what variables and values are currently set.
-Output will resemble the following sample contents of an X resources file:
+Output resembles the following sample contents of an X resources file:

 *dialog*value*background: white *Dialog*Label*font: -adobe-helvetica-bold-r-*-*-12-*-*-*-*-*-*-* *MenuButton*font: -adobe-helvetica-medium-r-*-*-12-*-*-*-*-*-*-* *MenuButton*background: grey80 *MenuButton*foreground: black *Label.font: -adobe-helvetica-medium-r-*-*-10-*-*-*-*-*-*-* *Label*shadowWidth: 1 *SmeBSB.font: -adobe-helvetica-bold-r-*-*-12-*-*-*-*-*-*-* *SimpleMenu*font: -adobe-helvetica-medium-r-*-*-10-*-*-*-*-*-*-* *OptionMenu*font: -adobe-helvetica-medium-r-*-*-10-*-*-*-*-*-*-* *Command.font: -linotype-helvetica-bold-r-narrow-*-12-*-*-*-*-*-*-* *Toggle.font: -adobe-helvetica-bold-o-*-*-12-*-*-*-*-*-*-* *Form.background: grey70 *TransientShell*Dialog.background: grey70 *Scrollbar.Foreground: grey80 *Scrollbar.Background: grey50 *Scrollbar*cursorName: top_left_arrow *Scrollbar*width: 16 *shapeStyle: Rectangle *XlwMenu.shadowThickness: 1 *shadowWidth: 1 xterm*scrollbar.background: grey40 xterm*foreground: grey90 xterm*background: grey25 xterm*cursorColor: white xterm*visualbell: on rxvt*color12: steelblue rxvt*color15: white rxvt*color9: rgb:ff/7f/5f rxvt*foreground: grey90 rxvt*background: grey10 rxvt*cursorColor: white rxvt*font: lucidasanstypewriter-12 rxvt*loginShell: false rxvt*saveLines: 1024 rxvt*title: shell rxvt*geometry: 80x2 xman*topBox: false xman*background: lightsteelblue xman*foreground: black xcalc*Command.font: -adobe-helvetica-bold-r-*-*-10-*-*-*-*-*-*-* xcalc*customization: -color